Waiviogit/objects-bot/docs/DetailsObjectFields.md

 ***

-# Field detailed information
+# "field" detailed information
-Now, when you know main details about how to make request to add updates-field, know you can read about each specif field in details.
+Now, when you know main details about how to make request to add update-field, know you can read about each specif field in details.

 ## address